Written by Jessica Chase

 6. Cover the seeds with a little bit of potting soil, vermiculite, or sand.
 Cover the seeds but be sure not to bury them!

-8. Place trays into a drip tray and cover with a plastic dome.
-If you have access to a heating mat, placing the tray on a heat mat set to seventy-degrees fahrenheit is ideal.
-Otherwise, place them in a warm area in the house.
+7. Place propagation trays into a drip tray and cover with a plastic dome.
+If you have access to a heating mat, placing the tray on a heat mat set to seventy-degrees fahrenheit is ideal, for most crops.
+Otherwise, place them in a warm area in the house or in your greenhouse.

 10. Continue to check seedlings daily, water when soil appears dry but be sure not to over water to avoid damping off and disease.
+If you see some mold on top, cut back on water, increase air circulation and you can scrape it off or spritz with hydrogen peroxide.
 Once seedlings are larger and can handle overhead watering, water either in the morning or early evening.
-Avoid getting water on foliage in the heat of the day.
+Avoid getting water on foliage in the heat of the day, it will burn.

 11. As seedlings grow, begin to fertilize them weekly with a diluted solution of fish emulsion and kelp.
+I’ve also had some amazing results with a liquid fertilizer system from FoxFarm, I will provide links at the bottom of this post.
 Read the directions of the fertilizer carefully to avoid burning them with nitrogen.
 Too much of a good thing can be detrimental.
 Also, fertilize in the morning or early evening, out of direct sunlight to avoid burning foliage.

 12. When seedlings outgrow their trays, look at either bumping them up to the next size container or, if the weather permits and they are large enough, preparing the plants to be transplanted.